-- a.
+- 3. An applicant has seven (7) years in which to pass both components of the FLEX.
+An applicant is required to repeat only that component failed.
+A candidate who is unsuccessful in passing the FLEX after three (3) attempts will be required to take one additional year of post-graduate training approved by the Accreditation Council for Graduate Medical Education (ACGME) before being eligible to take the FLEX again.
+Following completion of the year of postgraduate training, applicant may be allowed three (3) additional attempts to pass the FLEX. - B. USMLE - 1.
 The Board adopted the United States Medical Licensing Examination (USMLE) as an additional method of licensure by examination on September 16, 1993.
 The USMLE replaced FLEX and the NBME certification examinations during a phase-in period from 1992 to 1994.
 Unlike the three-day (two component) FLEX, USMLE is a three-step examination that consists of three two-day examinations, Step 1, Step 2 and Step 3.
 Each step is complementary to the other; no step can stand alone in the assessment of readiness for medical licensure.
 Unlike the FLEX, which must be taken upon or after graduation from medical school, most applicants will take Step 1 and 2 of the USMLE during their medical school years.
-Step 3 will be taken after graduation. - b.
-To be eligible for Step 1 or Step 2 of the USMLE, an applicant must be an officially enrolled medical student or a graduate of a United States, Puerto Rican or Canadian medical school accredited by the LCME or the AOA, or an officially enrolled medical student or a graduate of a foreign medical school and eligible for examination by the ECFMG for a certificate.
+Step 3 will be taken after graduation.

-- c.
-To be eligible to take Step 3 of USMLE, an applicant must (a) complete an application for a Mississippi medical license and (b) meet all other requirements for licensure, as provided in Section 100. - d.
-A score of 75 is necessary to successfully pass each step of the USMLE. - e.
+- 2. To be eligible for Step 1 or Step 2 of the USMLE, an applicant must be an officially enrolled medical student or a graduate of a United States, Puerto Rican or Canadian medical school accredited by the LCME or the AOA, or an officially enrolled medical student or a graduate of a foreign medical school and eligible for examination by the ECFMG for a certificate. - 3.
+To be eligible to take Step 3 of USMLE, an applicant must (a) complete an application for a Mississippi medical license and (b) meet all other requirements for licensure, as provided in Part 2601, Rule 2.1. - 4.
+A score of 75 is necessary to successfully pass each step of the USMLE. - 5.
 USMLE Steps 1, 2 and 3 must be passed within a seven-year time period beginning when the examinee passes his or her first Step.
 The Board, at its discretion, may waive this requirement based on extraordinary circumstances.
 The Board encourages all applicants to take Step 3 of the USMLE as soon as possible following receipt of the M.D. or D.O. degree.
 An applicant has seven (7) years in which to pass all steps of the USMLE.
 A candidate who is unsuccessful in passing Step 3 after three (3) attempts will be required to take one (1) additional year of ACGME-approved postgraduate training before being eligible to take Step 3 again.
-Following completion of the year of postgraduate training, the applicant may be allowed three (3) additional attempts to pass Step 3 of the USMLE. - 3.
-NBME or NBOME
+Following completion of the year of postgraduate training, the applicant may be allowed three (3) additional attempts to pass Step 3 of the USMLE. - C. NBME or NBOME